vrurg/raku-Vikna/docs/md/Vikna.md

-This framework is an attempt to provide a full-fledged consule UI for [Raku](https://raku.org).
+This framework is an attempt to provide a full-fledged console UI for [Raku](https://raku.org).
 It aims at few primary targets:

   * Be a multi-platform.
 This is achieved by: